lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 * Show Related Posts data status

 == Upgrade Notice ==
+= 8.5.3 =
+* Some hosting companies are incorrectly flagging "index.html" as malware.
+This is a standard file and there is absolutely no reason to panic or be concerned.
+This update fixes the cause of the false positive.
+Please upgrade ASAP as a precaution.

+= 8.5.2 =
+* Various performance updates and bug fixes

+= 8.5.1 =
+* Various performance updates and bug fixes

 = 8.5.0 =
 Various enhancements and Social Share Count Recovery in cases where permalink structure changes